mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 cd pixi-hello-world
 pixi add python numpy astropy
 ```
-We can add packages for `conda-forge` or `PyPI` or any other configurable source, see their documentation to learn more.
+We can add packages for `conda-forge`, `PyPI`, or any other configurable source.
+See their documentation to learn more.

-Similair to other tools we can activate the environment with `pixi shell` (exiting it with `exit`) or run commands with `pixi run` like `pixi run python --version`.
+Similar to other tools we can activate the environment with `pixi shell` (exiting it with `exit`) or run commands with `pixi run` like `pixi run python --version`.

 What's great is we can even add automated actions that can run for us:
 ```